Bert-JanP/Incident-Response-Powershell/README.md

 Powershell.exe -ExecutionPolicy Bypass .\DFIR-Script.ps1
 ```

-## DFIR Script | Defender For Endpoint Live Response Integration
+## Defender For Endpoint Live Response Integration
-It is possible to use the DFIR Script in combination with the Defender For Endpoint Live Response.
+It is possible to use the scripts in combination with the Defender For Endpoint Live Response.
 Make sure that Live Response is setup (See DOCS).
 Since my script is unsigned, a setting change must be made to be able to run the script.

 There is a blog article available that explains more about how to leverage Custom Script in Live Response: [Incident Response Part 3: Leveraging Live Response](https://kqlquery.com/posts/leveraging-live-response/)

 To run unsigned scripts live Response:
-- Security.microsoft.com
+- Go to Security.microsoft.com
-- Settings
-- Endpoints
-- Advanced Features
+- Navigate to Settings > Endpoints > Advanced Features
-- Make sure that Live Response is enabled
+- Ensure Live Response is enabled
-- If you want to run this on a server enable live response for servers
+- Enable Live Response for servers if needed
 - Enable Live Response unsigned script execution

 Execute script:
 - Go to the device page
 - Initiate Live Response session
 - Upload File to library to upload script
 - After uploading the script to the library execute: ```run DFIR-script.ps1``` to start the script.
-If you want to run the script using parameters, you should run ```run DFIR-Script.ps1 -parameters "-sw 10"```.
+If you want to run the script using parameters, you should run ```run DFIR-Script.ps1 -parameters "-sw 10"```
 - Execute ```getfile DFIR-DeviceName-yyyy-mm-dd``` to download the retrieved artifacts to your local machine for analysis.

 ### Docs
 - [Microsoft Documentation Live Response](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/live-response?view=o365-worldwide)
 - [DFE User permissions](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/user-roles?view=o365-worldwide)
 - [Defender For Endpoint Settings Live Response](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/advanced-features?view=o365-worldwide#live-response)